 Unsatisfactory performance in graduate-level coursework is defined as a grade of U, D, or F in any course and/or more than two grades below a B after admission to the program.
 The grade of C, while not considered a failing grade, is seen as indicative of minimal academic performance.
 Only two grades of C are allowed during a student's work on a degree.
-Unsatisfactory performance also includes failing the master's comprehensive examination twice, failing the written doctoral preliminary/comprehensive examination twice, or failing the doctoral dissertation defense twice.
+Unsatisfactory performance also includes failing the master's comprehensive examination twice, failing the written doctoral preliminary/comprehensive examination twice, failing the oral doctoral preliminary/comprehensive examination twice, or failing the doctoral dissertation defense twice.
 Any of these or a combination of these failures will result in termination of the student's graduate program in counseling.